ghc-proposals/ghc-proposals/proposals/0000-no-fallible-do.rst

 See the alternatives section for details.

 We probably ought to get just rid of the heuristic earlier in the compilation pipeline that conservatively decides whether a pattern match is infallible.
-By getting rid of the main problem it causes, we disincentive doing that work.
+By getting rid of the main problem it causes, we disincentivise doing that work.
 However, if we get rid of ``FallibleDo`` unconditionally, which this proposal points the way to, we will no longer have any need for that heuristic.

 To the cost in particular, one of the reasons we picked this route is that the implementation cost seemed by-far the most minimal while also solving the problems our client was running into, and thus far the work has borne that out: